 The Right to be Forgotten

-We will remove or anonymise your personal data within one month of any request for you to ask to be removed.
+We will remove or anonymise personal data within 30 days of any request to be removed.

-Maths with Parents will retain personal data only for as long as is necessary for the purpose we collect it and never longer than 10 years.
+Learning with Parents will retain personal data only for as long as is necessary for the purpose we collect it.

 Changes to this Policy

-We will inform you prominently on our website when this privacy notice changes and provide a jargon-free summary of the changes.
+We will inform users prominently on our website when this Privacy and Data Protection notice changes and provide a jargon-free summary of the changes.

-We will provide you with a copy of your personal data stored at Maths with Parents within one month of any request.
+We will provide users with a copy of their personal data stored at Learning with Parents within 30 days of any request.

 Restriction of Processing

-We will document, process and respond to any restriction of process request you make.
+We will document, process and respond to any restriction of process request users make.

-Our platform is unique and there is no common format for personal data if you wanted to change educational platforms.
-If and when a common format is agreed, we will ensure your data is available in that format.
+Our platform is unique and there is no common format for personal data if a user wanted to change educational platforms.
+If and when a common format is agreed, we will ensure user’s data is available in that format.

-Any data breach will be reported to appropriate authorities within 72 hours of the breach being found, and Maths with Parents will liaise fully with appropriate authorities to respond to the breach.
+Any data breach will be reported to appropriate authorities within 72 hours of the breach being found, and Learning with Parents will liaise fully with appropriate authorities to respond to the breach.